...is exactly how many hours of sleep I've had since I got up at 8:30am on Monday after sleeping for three and a half hours Sunday night.

 Not much time for blogging these days.
 Everything is kicking into high gear and my deadline clock is rapidly ticking away the minutes.

-First...thank you to all of you who have visited the and especially those of you who have purchased books and prints.
+First...thank you to all of you who have visited the store and especially those of you who have purchased books and prints.
 My portion of the proceeds is going directly into the production costs of Everybody I Shot Is Dead so your support is much appreciated.
 I do have one question...has anybody received their purchases?
 We haven't heard back from anyone and I'm wondering if you're happy with what you bought.
 Timo?
 Anyone?

 A few weeks ago, I decided to get my printers to run two spreads so I could see how the printing would look on the actual paper with actual ink.
 And more importantly, I wanted to see if the scans from two separate vendors would be consistent.
 Especially on the black & white photos since they are actually printed in four colors.
 The profiles varied greatly between my vendors and I wanted to see which profile worked best.
 I picked the first two pages of Frank Zappa.
 The first page had his name, a black & white photo and some text.
 The second page was a full page black & white photo.
 The other two pages were to judge the color.
 I picked two pages of Carl Wilson.
 A full page photo and a page with multiple photos.